jedisct1/rust-aegis/README.md

 # Benchmarks

-Benchmarks on 16384 bytes input blocks.
+Benchmarks take a 16384 bytes input block.
 Results are in bytes per second.

 ## Rust implementations